51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 ```

 - Use the performance profile setting to control the trade-off between performance and memory. `LowMemory` is recommended if you're not sure. `MaxPerformance` uses the most memory but gives the best performance.
-- If you have auto updates disabled then remove the `DataUpdateLicenseKey` line and instead use `"AutoUpdate": false` and `"UpdateOnStartup": false`
+- If you have auto updates disabled then remove the `DataUpdateLicenseKey` line and instead use `"AutoUpdate": false` and `"DataUpdateOnStartup": false`
 - If using the 51Degrees cloud service, you'll first need to use [the Configurator](configure.51degrees.com) to create a resource key (this will only take a few minutes and does not require any payment).
 See the next snippet below for an example of how to supply this resource key to the Pipeline.

 ```{json}